 - humour, irony, sarcasm;

-- antithesis, antiphrasis, euphemism, hyperbole, hypallage, simile, synecdoche, synesthesia and other understudied figures or “rhetorical tropes.”
+- antithesis, antiphrasis, euphemism, hyperbole, hypallage, simile, and other “rhetorical tropes.”

 Submission of abstracts

-Presentations will last 25 minutes in total (20 minutes for paper presentation and 5 minutes for questions).
-This 25-minute slot will be followed by 5 minutes for room changes.
+Presentations will last 25 minutes (including 5 minutes for questions).
+Each 25-minute slot will be followed by 5 minutes for room changes.

-- Abstracts should not exceed 500 words (including examples, and excluding figures and references), and should include 5 keywords and state research questions, approach, method, data and (expected) results.
+- Abstracts should not exceed 500 words, should state research questions, approach, method, data and results, and should include 5 keywords.

-- Abstracts should be written using Times New Roman 12, single spaced, with a minimal use of special fonts, a minimum of figures and tables and no footnotes.
+- Abstracts should be written in Times New Roman 12, single-spaced, with a minimal use of special fonts, figures and tables, no footnotes.

-- All abstracts will be reviewed anonymously by three referees, members of the Scientific Committee.
+- Abstracts will be reviewed anonymously by three referee members of the Scientific Committee.

 - The subject header of your email should include: FTL5 – name(s).